rust-lang/rfcs/active/0000-algebraic-effects-system.md

 Safety is the cornerstone of the language (within the realms that a systems language allows &mdash; i.e., practicality).
 Pure functions, in languages like Haskell, don't allow any side effects, but real applications do.
 Things like state, communication over the network, file I/O, etc...
 Above all that, real systems may fail.

 Haskell, for example, solves such problems with the use of monads and monad transformers.
-However, there are problems with using such a tool (See the paper for details).
+However, there are problems with using such a tool; paraphrasing the paper, Monads don't compose very well; Monad transformers can become unwieldy when many effects are being managed.

 Algebraic effects presents a more appropriate tool for dealing with function or program effects.
 They're not as powerful; monads and monad transformers have wider utility beyond just effects.